philschmid/deep-learning-pytorch-huggingface/inference/starcoder_gptq.md

 ### Inference Results

-We used `k6` with `constant-vus` executor, the `constant-vus`` executor, a fixed number of VUs execute as many iterations as possible for a specified amount of time.
+We used `k6` with `constant-vus` executor, a fixed number of VUs execute as many iterations as possible for a specified amount of time.

 | VU  | GPU  | time per token (p95) | queue time (p95) |